exercism/v3/languages/javascript/concepts/errors/about.md

 throw new Error('Oops')
 ```

-When an Error is thrown, the current execution is stopped and resume in the first catch block of the call stack.
+When an Error is thrown, the current execution is stopped and resumes in the first catch block of the call stack.

 ```javascript
 try {